mike130201/Pick_and_Place/README.md

 ### Installation
 Is important to say that is recomended to install Ubuntu 20.04 in the computer not in a Virtual Box.
-The OpenManipulator is configurated to work in ROS Noetic in the mentioned Ubuntu version, once the Ubuntu is installed is recomender to install ROS from the Wiki: http://wiki.ros.org/noetic/Installation/Ubuntu
+The OpenManipulator is configurated to work in ROS Noetic in the mentioned Ubuntu version, once the Ubuntu is installed is recomended to install ROS from the Wiki: http://wiki.ros.org/noetic/Installation/Ubuntu